courselabs/kubernetes/labs/deployments/README.md

 Deployments create the Pod names but they're not totally random - the pattern is `[deployment-name]-[template-hash]-[random-suffix]`.
 You can update a Deployment spec without changing the Pod spec (e.g. to set replicas) and that doesn't cause Pod replacement.

-When you change the Pod spec in the template, that does mean new Pods - and the Deployment delegates responsibility for creating Pods to ReplicaSets:
+When you change the Pod spec in the template, that does mean new Pods - and the Deployment delegates responsibility for creating Pods to a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/):

 ```
 kubectl get replicaset